 Moringa is an important food source in some parts of the world.
 Because it can be grown cheaply and easily, and the leaves retain lots of vitamins and minerals when dried, moringa is used in India and Africa in feeding programs to fight malnutrition.
 The immature green pods (drumsticks) are prepared similarly to green beans, while the seeds are removed from more mature pods and cooked like peas or roasted like nuts.
 The leaves are cooked and used like spinach, and they are also dried and powdered for use as a condiment.

 The seed cake remaining after oil extraction is used as a fertilizer and also to purify well water and to remove salt from seawater.

-Moreover, the water and methanol which also contains give antioxidant properties useful to prevent cellular oxidation and preventing various diseases due to its anti-inflammatory effect.
+Moreover, the water and methanol, which also contains antioxidant properties, is useful in preventing cellular oxidation and various diseases due to its anti-inflammatory effect.